nokia-eda/terraform-provider-routing-v1alpha1/docs/data-sources/default_router.md

 - `bgp` (Attributes) BGP configuration. (see [below for nested schema](#nestedatt--spec--bgp))
 - `description` (String) Sets the description on the Default router.
+- `ecmp` (Number) Set the maximum number of ECMP paths for the DefaultRouter.
+This is supported only by some platforms, and will be ignored for others.
 - `export_policy` (List of String) Reference to a Policy resource to use when evaluating route exports from the DefaultRouter.
 - `import_policy` (List of String) Reference to a Policy resource to use when evaluating route imports into the DefaultRouter.
 - `node` (String) Reference to a TopoNode on which to configure the default routing instance.